hqzhon/chatgpt-vscode-plugin/README.md

 To use this extension, install it from the VSCode marketplace or download and install `.vsix` file from Releases.

-1. After the installation is complete, you will need to add your ChatGPT session token to the extension settings in VSCode.
+1. After the installation is complete, you will need to add your ChatGPT apiKey to the extension settings in VSCode.
 To do this, open the `Settings` panel by going to the `Code` menu and selecting `Preferences`, then `Settings`.
 2. In the search bar, type `ChatGPT` to filter the settings list.
 3. In the ChatGPT section, enter your apiKey in the `apiKey` field.